aecheverrir/carinfo/README.md

 - use `cd carinfo` to enter the main folder
 - use `npm install` to install npm dependencies
 - follow [setup](#setup) guide
-- use `npm run webpack` to generate the
+- use `npm run webpack` to generate the bundle.js file
 - use `node bin/www` to run the server locally at port you defined or otherwise it's 8000

 ## Setup
 - Go to server/routes/index.js in order to change `const url` to the desired setting for your needs.
 If running locally you should have something like this: `const url = 'mongodb://localhost:27017';`
+- Fill your database.
+You will need to insert data into your database for the app to display the car information provided.
+There is an example with a few records in the main folder called: scriptbd.txt
 - Define the port you want the app to run at.
 It's allready set as port 8000, in case you want to change it head over to: bin/www and change `var port = 8000;` replacing 8000 for the port you want to use.

 ## Clone